December 5, 2013

 The collision resulted in two drivers being seriously injured, requiring rescue crews to transport both victims to local hospitals for further treatment.

-The law firm’s team of Appleton Personal Injury Lawyers is aware of the dangers transportation accidents pose to workers.
+The law firm’s team of Green Bay personal injury lawyers are aware of the dangers transportation accidents pose to workers.
 That’s why the firm encourages any worker who is injured in an on-the-job accident to discuss their legal options with a qualified attorney.